 When you've deleted files, folders, or partitions in error, you need an affordable data recovery solution that works fast.

 That's exactly the idea behind IOLO Search And Recover 4, which lays claim to speedy, "fast" recovery and "one-click restoration."

 Established in 1998, IOLO is a US-based company that has provided award winning software to millions of customers and over 80 million devices.
 That's quite a reputation – but is IOLO Search And Recover 4 going to meet expectations?

 Iolo Search and Recover: Plans and pricing

 Many data recovery tools provide a free trial or a free option.
 Free trials are typically limited by functionality – some will only show you what you can recover, whereas others put a cap on the volume of data recovered.

 This isn't the case with IOLO Search And Recover 4.
 There is no accessible free trial and no free download.
-Instead, you have the option of buying the data recovery utility for a $39.95 (£25) annual license or not buying it.
-As it is more affordable than many competing products, that's a price point that might suit you, especially if you can recover your data.
-While there is the option to use the software in evaluation mode, this isn't accessible until you actually pay for the software.
+Instead, you have the option of buying the data recovery utility for a $39.95 (£32) annual license or not buying it.
+Currently Iolo Search and Recover's available at a special price of just $31.95 (£26).

 IOLO Search And Recover comes with a 30-day money-back guarantee and can be used on all of your home PCs.
 It runs on Windows 7, 8, 8.1, and Windows 10.

 Iolo Search and Recover: Key recovery features

 Capable of recovering emails from Microsoft Outlook and Outlook Express, Mozilla Thunderbird, and even older apps like Netscape Mail and Eudora, IOLO Search And Recover 4 can potentially help you recover lost email messages from years ago.